 Should you receive a suspicious email, don’t click on any links.
 You can test the links by using your mouse to hover over them.
 The destination of the links will appear in a small pop up box next to the link or at the bottom of the screen.
 If the email is a scam, the website shown will not be a BBB.org URL.

-After you have identified a scam, please forward the email to email@example.com and delete it from your inbox.
+After you have identified a scam, please forward the email to firstname.lastname@example.org and delete it from your inbox.
 Also, make sure your virus software is up to date.
-For more information, contact the BBB at 1-800-388-2222 or go to www.bbb.org.